qianelsali/Machine-Learning-Projects/README.md

 # Data-Capstone-Projects

-## 1. Project two: Promotions towards Game Users at the Initial Installation Stage
+## 1. Project 1: Promotions towards Game Users at the Initial Installation Stage

  a) explore the users behavior of game users